Lowering Homocysteine - Why & How | Food for the Brain

 High homocysteine levels are linked to faster brain shrinkage and p-tau buildup.
 P-tau is a protein involved in Alzheimer’s disease (8).
 Studies show that taking B vitamins to lower homocysteine can slow brain atrophy and reduce cognitive decline (1).

-Even small increases (above 9 µmol/L) in pregnant women can raise the risk of miscarriage and other issues.
+Even small increases (above 9 µmol/L) in pregnant women are associated with increased risk of miscarriage and other issues.
 They may also affect child development.
 This can lead to issues like withdrawn behaviour, anxiety, and social difficulties later on (9, 10, 11).

-High homocysteine levels are linked to several conditions.
-These include autism, anxiety, and bipolar disorder.
+High homocysteine levels have been associated with a wide range of neurological and psychiatric conditions, including autism, anxiety, and bipolar disorder.
 They also relate to children’s behavioural issues and cognitive decline in both kids and adults.
 Additionally, elevated homocysteine is tied to dementia, depression, and hearing loss.
 Other associations include migraines, multiple sclerosis, motor neuron disease, and neural tube defects.
 It also connects to obsessive-compulsive disorder, post-traumatic stress disorder, and schizophrenia (1).

-The simplest and most effective way to do this is with B vitamin supplements at the right dosage.
-Click here to see not only how much to supplement but which supplements there are to provide these doses.
+The simplest and most effective way for lowering homocysteine is with B vitamin supplements at the right dosage.
+Click here to see our guide to supplementation including doses and specific brands.

 Most critical is the amount of vitamin B12 they provide.

 The basic Dietary Reference Value that you see on supplements is 2.5mcg.
 Few provide more than 10mcg, which is sufficient if you don’t have raised Hcy.
-This will do nothing to lower a high H score.
-Professors Smith and Refsum recommend 500mcg a day – that’s two hundred times higher.
+Standard low-dose supplements are unlikely to significantly reduce an elevated homocysteine level.
+Professors Smith and Refsum recommend 500mcg a day – substantially higher than standard reference intakes.
 This is both safe and effective especially if taken alongside B6 (20mg) and methylfolate (400mcg).
 Also, it doesn’t take long to bring your level down.

 In addition to these core nutrients, extra support from zinc, TMG (trimethylglycine), and N-acetyl cysteine (NAC) may be beneficial.
-NAC, for instance, helps channel homocysteine toward SAMe production by boosting the body’s antioxidant defences and glutathione production (1).
+NAC, for instance, may help channel homocysteine toward SAMe production by boosting the body’s antioxidant defences and glutathione production (1).

-• wise choices are to eat greens, beans, nuts and seeds which are high in folate
+• Eat greens, beans, nuts and seeds which are high in folate

-• eat seafood and eggs, high in B12 and phospholipids as well as omega-3, which methylation helps bind together to make healthy cell membranes
+• Include seafood and eggs, high in B12 and phospholipids as well as omega-3, which methylation helps bind together to make healthy cell membranes

-• don’t smoke or drink in excess (one 125ml of red wine doesn’t affect homocysteine levels)
+• Avoid smoking and excess alcohol (one 125ml glass of red wine does not appear to raise homocysteine levels)

 Want to learn more about homocysteine?
-There are two more things you can do:
+There are few more things you can do:

-1. Join us for the Homocysteine Unplugged webinar with Patrick Holford, where he’ll break down this key health marker and its impact on you
+1. Join us for the B Vitamin Blueprint Webinar with Patrick Holford, where he’ll break down this key health marker and its impact on you.

-2. Join our research and order your homocysteine test to understand your body and take action..
+2. Join our research and order your homocysteine test to understand your body and take action toward lowering homocysteine effectively.
 Prevention is power and you can start today.

 Reference list